-1. This Report updates on the Council's current use of RIPA and reports on the annual policy review.
+1. This report updates the Council's current use of RIPA and reports on the annual policy review.

-2. It also updates the current Policy which was last approved by full council on 8 October 2024.
+- 2. It also updates the current Policy which was last approved by full council on 8 October 2024. - 3.
+The report and updated policy were considered by the Audit and Standards Committee on 25 September and was recommended to full Council for approval.